technetium-inc/Punch/README.md

 # Punch
  An esolang.

+## Credits
+The syntax was heavily inspired by [This language right here](https://github.com/FreakC-Foundation/FreakC).
+Check it out!!

 ## Syntax
  Like [Titanium](https://github.com/JavaCode7/Titanium), Punch runs on commands.
 What makes it different is the lack of flow control in the latter and the lack of variable definition in the former.
 The 7 commands that Punch has are detailed here: